 A word that appears 237 times in the Old Testament must be significant.

-According to Kohlenberger III, John R. and William D. Mounce in their Concise Hebrew-Aramaic Dictionary of the Old Testament, shalom can mean: Peace, safety, prosperity, well-being; intactness, wholeness; peace can have a focus of security, safety which can bring feelings of satisfaction, well-being, and contentment.
+According to Kohlenberger III, John R. and William D. Mounce in their Concise Hebrew-Aramaic Dictionary of the Old Testament, shalom can mean: Peace, safety, prosperity, well-being; intactness, wholeness; peace can have a focus of security, safety, which can bring feelings of satisfaction, well-being, and contentment.
 Also, completeness; health; peace; prosperity; safety; well-being.
+That sounds like something we would all want and the world needs.

 Old Covenant